Kehrlann/securing-mcp-servers/slides/slides.md

 Two options:

 - The MCP Client is pre-registered with the Auth Server
-    - Local app (Claude Desktop, Cursor, ...)
-    - Remote app (Spring AI, ...)
+    - Great for remote app (Spring AI, ...), with known MCP servers
 - The MCP Client is _not_ pre-registered
-    - OAuth2 Dynamic Client Registration
+    - Needs OAuth2 Dynamic Client Registration
+    - Better UX for local apps

 ---